 My name is Lindsey Greiwe and I was born May 3, 1993.
 I was diagnosed with Tricuspid Atresia ASD and VSD.
 The best way I can describe to you my heart condition is I have half a heart.
-My right side of the heart is connected to the left side for it to do all the work, kind of like a reptile heart.
-I wasn’t suppose to live when I was an infant, the doctors told my mother and father that if they wanted to baptize their daughter they should do it now.
-The doctors explained to my parents I would most likely not be alive by morning, and that’s how I became my parents “Miracle Baby”.
-After they baptized me that night my sats miraculously went up and I became a stable from there.
+My right side of the heart is connected to the left side, for it to do all the work (kind of like a reptile heart).
+I wasn’t supposed to live when I was an infant.
+The doctors told my mother and father that if they wanted to baptize their daughter they should do it now.
+The doctors explained to my parents I would most likely not be alive by morning, and that’s how I became my parents “Miracle Baby.”
+After they baptized me that night, my stats miraculously went up and I became stable.

-At the age of 20 I went into heart failure, and was diagnosed with diastolic dysfunction of the heart.
-This was a very hard set back for me at the time, doctors explained to me I could no longer be that athlete that pushed through the pain no matter what.
-I had to accept that I had limits now and if I didn’t follow these limitation that I would put myself right back into heart failure by exceeding certain heart rate.
+At the age of 20, I went into heart failure, and was diagnosed with diastolic dysfunction of the heart.
+This was a very hard setback for me at the time.
+Doctors explained to me I could no longer be that athlete that pushed through the pain no matter what.
+I had to accept that I had limits now, and if I didn’t follow these limitations that I would put myself right back into heart failure by exceeding a certain heart rate.
 I was devastated and never thought I’d be as “athletic” in my mind again.
 However, I simply remembered what my father and mother taught me about when faced with challenges and not to let them set me back.
 The journey to recover was underway.

-I am now 22 years old and finally to a “normal” for my own thinking when it comes to my heart problem.
+As I write this, I am 22 years old, and finally “normal” in my own thinking, when it comes to my heart problem.
 I worked up to doing 20-30 minutes on the elliptical and almost 20 minutes on the treadmill, but not exceeding my limits given to me by my cardio rehab therapists.
 I ran my first 10k Turkey Day Race this Thanksgiving and finished at 01:33:47.